aclc-iriga/tabulation-ws/README.md

 ---

 ### Integration with Tabulation Software
+Any Tabulation Software fork that includes a pre-committed `app/config/websocket.example.php` file is supported.
+If the file is present in the repository, it means the software is ready to integrate with this WebSocket server.

 To connect the Tabulation Software with the WebSocket server:
 1. Copy the example config file: